On A Class of Greedy Sparse Recovery Algorithms: Introduction

 The paper is organized as follows.
 In Section~\ref{sec-2}, we derive a characterization of the solution set for the linear system $\vx =\mQ \vs$.
 Based on this characterization, we propose a greedy approach to sparse recovery.
-Two specified algorithms, denoted as $\text{OMP}_{IHD}$ and $\text{Alg}_{GBP}$, are presented in this section.
-Section~\ref{sec-3} is devoted to analyzing the performance of the proposed algorithms.
-An improved version of the proposed $\text{OMP}_{IHD}$ is derived in Section~\ref{sec-4}, where the selection of indices is based on an $l_1$-minimization that is intended to enhance the sparse recovery accuracy of the $\text{OMP}_{IHD}$ algorithm.
-Numerical examples and simulations are given in Section~\ref{sec-5} to confirm and demonstrate the performance of the proposed methods as well as to compare them with some of the existing ones.
+Two specified algorithms, denoted as $\text{Alg}_{GL2}$ and $\text{Alg}_{GL1}$, are presented in this section.
+Section~\ref{sec-3} analyzes the performance of the proposed algorithms.
+An improved version of $\text{Alg}_{GL1}$, denoted as $\text{Alg}_{GLQ}$, is derived in Section~\ref{sec-4}, where the $l_q$-minimization is employed to enhance the sparsity.
+Fast variants of both $\text{Alg}_{GLQ}$ and $\text{Alg}_{GL1}$ are also derived in this section.
+Numerical examples and simulations are presented in Section~\ref{sec-5} to validate the theoretical results, evaluate the performance of the proposed methods, and compare them with some existing approaches.
 To end this paper, some concluding remarks are given in Section~\ref{sec-6}.